arpangupta/pyresttest/README.md

 - But some form might come eventually!

 ## Why do you use PyCurl and not requests?
 - Maybe eventually.
 PyRestTest needs the low-level features of PyCurl for benchmarking, and benefits from its performance.
-However we may eventually abstract some of the core testing features away to allow for pure-python execution
+However we may eventually abstract some of the core testing features away to allow for pure-python execution.